TUDelft-books/CSBB-textbook/book/Quarter2/Week2_2.md

 ### Key concepts
 - Lab journal plan
 - Exploration of all the things that might affect your results.
-### Relevant learning goals
+### Learning goals
 - Clear communication of research methods
 - Understanding the importance of documentation
 - Collaboration on experiments

 ## Workshop: Troubleshooting
 Troubleshooting is foundational to experimental work: “You try something”.
 “You figure out it didn’t work the way you wanted”.
-“You figure out why, or find new things to try” and repeat the process until you get the consistent output that you want.
+“You figure out why, or find new things to try” and repeat the process until you get reproducible results that answer your research question (or start a new question).

 We all have some troubleshooting skills.
 In this workshop you will develop further skills and look at the social-emotional side of troubleshooting.
 You will also learn how to develop collaborative troubleshooting skills as using collaborators can be a great way to troubleshoot.

 ### Key Concepts
 - Ways of approaching problems
 - Keeping track of what you’ve tried